Categories

 Man and machine.

-Do you see it?
+Do you see what’s before you?
 That screen you’re staring at, the one you’re holding in your hands, the one sending information directly to your brain through your eyes, the one doing your bidding through taps, scrolls, and swipes …

 That’s your extended mind.